fbpx

-The earliest evidence of human settlement in what is now Romania dates back to the Paleolithic period, around 200,000 years ago.
+The earliest evidence of human settlement in Romania dates back to the Paleolithic period, around 200,000 years ago.
 The region that is now Romania has been inhabited by various peoples and tribes since prehistoric times.
 The earliest known civilization in the region was the Cucuteni-Trypillian culture, which flourished between 4800 and 3000 BC.
-This culture was known for its sophisticated pottery and metalworking, and had a complex social hierarchy.
+This culture was known for its sophisticated pottery and metalworking and had a complex social hierarchy.

 The Dacians were an agricultural society, with a strong warrior culture and a serious artistic tradition.
-They built impressive fortifications and had a complex social hierarchy, with kings and nobles wielding significant power.
+The people constructed impressive fortifications and had a complex social hierarchy, with kings and nobles holding significant power.
 They were also skilled metalworkers and created intricate gold and silver jewelry, as well as weapons and tools.
-They also had a highly developed culture, with their own language, religion, and art.
+They also had a highly developed culture, with their language, religion, and art.
 In 106 AD, the Roman Empire conquered the Dacian kingdom, and these lands became part of the Roman province of Dacia.

 Roman Times.
 How old is Christianity in Romania?